Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius argillaceifolius

 Description:

-Ecology: Mycorrhizal with oaks; growing alone or gregariously; spring, summer and fall; widely distributed east of the Rocky Mountains.
+Ecology: Mycorrhizal with oaks; growing alone or gregariously; spring (it is often one of the first mycorrhizal mushrooms to appear in oak-hickory forests), summer and fall; widely distributed east of the Rocky Mountains.

-Cap: 4-15 cm; convex becoming flat or shallowly vase-shaped; drab cinnamon to drab lilac brown; evenly colored (without zones); sticky to slimy.
+Cap: 3-18 cm; convex becoming flat or shallowly vase-shaped; drab cinnamon to drab lilac brown; without zones; bald or minutely pocked and rugged; sticky when fresh.

-Odor and Taste: Odor not distinctive to mildly fragrant; taste mild to slowly acrid.
+Odor and Taste: Odor not distinctive to mildly fragrant; taste mild to slowly slightly acrid.

-Chemical Reactions: KOH on cap surface erasing pigments to pale orange.
+Chemical Reactions: KOH on cap surface erasing pigments to pale orange or tan.

 Lactarius argillaceifolius